annettedm/hangman/readme.md

   - serialization object to add to an array
     - template - used for displaying games to select
     - word
-    - existing letters
+    - existent letters
-    - non-existing letters
+    - non-existent letters
     - round number
     - attempts left
   - serialization on a certain word